richardaspinall/vue-todolist/README.md

 - Back in the Todo component I added a delete method to delete the todo.
 It simply finds the index of the todo and splices its self out, then saves the updated TodoList to storage.

+- 4 hours is up!

-- Everything seemed to be working well until I tried on mobile – the "add" button wasn't working when I tapped on it.
+- Going slightly over: everything seemed to be working well until I tried on mobile – the "add" button wasn't working when I tapped on it.
 I did some searching and got pointed in the wrong direction: `v-on:click` was only for mouses, and I needed to use another `tap` or `press` etc method.
 Nothing seemed to work though.
 I eventually realized I had manually initialized the array in the local storage on my computer when I was testing and hadn't automated that when you open the app for the first time!

-- 4.5 hours is up!

 ## Resources